Imran Khan condemns arrest of wife of Shahbaz Gills aide - ExBulletin

 Imran Khan (@ImranKhanPTI) August 11, 2022

-Moreover, Islamabad police also confirmed the search of the house and accused the occupants of the house of resisting a search by the police.
+Moreover, Islamabad police also confirmed the raid on the house and blamed the occupants of the house for resisting a police search.

 Islamabad Police (@ICT_Police) August 11, 2022